-As we all very well know, load shedding is something we have to live with for now.
+As we all know very well, load shedding is something we have to live with, at least for the foreseeable future.
 Unfortunately, many sectors throughout the country have been affected by the constant daily power cuts.
 Load shedding contributes to the failing economy and affects the most vulnerable members of the community, including school children, those in the farming sector, the tourism industry, public hospitals, small business enterprises, and other essential sectors.

 How Load Shedding Impacts Small Businesses

-Anything that affects small businesses in South Africa also affects our economy, including SMMEs.
-Small businesses often miss deadlines, put up with inappropriate conditions, and have to deal with the disappointment of their customers when they have to turn them away as they have no power to accommodate them.
+Anything that affects small businesses in South Africa also affects our economy, proving the importance of SMMEs.
+Small businesses often miss deadlines, put up with inappropriate conditions, and have to deal with the disappointment of customers they turn away when they have no power to accommodate them.

 Some of the biggest effects of load shedding on SMMEs include:

-- Lacking Wi-Fi – Wi-Fi is a basic need in businesses, schools, and homes nowadays, and as it relies on a power source to provide a connection, load shedding doesn’t help anyone trying to use the web.
-When businesses can’t use the internet, they aren’t able to log onto their networks, stopping them from accessing emails or other digital items, as well as online banking and basic communications.
-Mobile networks are also affected by load shedding, so there is no escaping time offline.
+- Lacking Wi-Fi – Wi-Fi is a basic need in businesses, schools, and homes nowadays, and as it relies on a power source to provide a connection, load shedding affects anyone attempting to use the web through a Wi-Fi connection.
+When businesses can’t go online, they aren’t able to log onto their networks, stopping them from accessing emails or other digital items, as well as online banking and basic communications.
+Mobile networks are often also affected by load shedding, so there is sometimes no escaping time offline.

-- Staff Morale – Your business is usually only as good as your staff’s performance, so when load shedding takes place, the morale decreases drastically.
-This has a bad effect on productivity, during and after load shedding, as well as retention and inter-office communication.
+- Staff Morale – A business is usually only as good as its staff’s performance, so when load shedding is implemented, the morale decreases drastically.
+This has a negative effect on productivity, during and after load shedding, as well as retention and inter-office communication.

-- Loss of Planning – Although we generally do receive a schedule for load shedding that we plan our days around, there is still a risk of emergency and unplanned outages.
+- Loss of Planning – Although we generally do receive a load shedding schedule that we plan our days around, there is still the risk of emergencies and unplanned outages.
 This means that businesses lose their ability to forecast and plan accurately for the months and years ahead, which make staff and client acquisition, and retention, that much more difficult.
-Plan ahead and check out the best apps for the load shedding schedule.
+For systematic planning, check out the best apps for the load shedding schedule.

-- Inability to Trade – Restaurants and stores are reliant on electricity, particularly if they are placed in malls that don’t have the best natural lighting.
-This forces many stores to shut their doors during load shedding which then leads to a drop in sales and turnover.
+- Inability to Trade – Restaurants and stores that don’t have the best natural lighting are often forced to shut their doors during load shedding due to a higher risk of theft.
+Naturally, this leads to a drop in sales and turnover.

-- Traffic – In any city, traffic is already bad, but when there is load shedding and the robots or traffic lights stop working, it becomes way worse.
-This could lead to missed meetings, time loss, delayed deliveries, and more potential for road accidents.
+- Traffic – In most South African cities, traffic is already a problem, but when a stage of load shedding strikes and shits down traffic lights, it worsens.
+This could lead to missed meetings, a loss in working time, delayed deliveries, and more potential for road accidents.

 How Load Shedding Affects Hospitals

-Load shedding also has a big effect on hospitals and healthcare workers.
-Sadly, when the power goes out, many public hospitals lose the ability to provide proper health care services.
-Even though they often have generators to provide backup power, it is still not a sustainable option.
+- Compromised Health Care Services: Hospitals and healthcare workers that get affected by load shedding unfortunately experience the most detrimental effects.
+Sadly, when the power goes out, many public hospitals lose the ability to provide proper health care services; and even though they often have generators to provide backup power, it is still not a sustainable option.

-Frequent blackouts also affect medical equipment; as health equipment has been upgraded and requires an uninterrupted power source, they get damaged as continuous power cuts occur.
+- Damaged Equipment: Frequent blackouts also affect medical equipment, and as these get upgraded, uninterrupted power sources are also required, adding to further expenses.
 Consumables such as pharmaceuticals, medications, and vaccines, that require cold storage, are also a concern as they are unable to be kept at the appropriate temperature during load shedding.

-The safety of health care workers also gets compromised.
+- Safety Concerns: The safety of health care workers also becomes an issue during load shedding.
 Those who finish work late or start very early in the morning are the most vulnerable to criminal acts during power outages.

-Load shedding also contributes to the backlog of some surgical procedures.
-Thousands of patients have had to wait longer than they should to undergo surgery.
+Load shedding also contributes to the backlog of certain surgical procedures.
+Thousands of patients have had to wait longer than they otherwise would have to undergo surgery.
 The ministry of health is trying to meet with Eskom weekly to ensure that no lives are lost as a result of this impact.

 How Load Shedding Affects Schools

-Load shedding is also disruptive to teaching and learning.
-Some schools aren’t made to let natural light into the classroom, and not all schools have alternative electricity generation.
-Learning that is reliant on technology is massively affected.
-As schools move towards the digital era, some have started using smart boards, which are also disrupted as soon as load shedding starts.
-The daily power cuts also makes at-home studying for learners difficult, and the commute to school is also an issue as traffic lights that are out cause students to arrive late to school.
-Overall, you can see how this has a negative impact on education in this country, disrupting learning for our leaders of tomorrow.
+The daily power cuts also make at-home studying difficult for learners, while the commute to school is also an issue as traffic lights that are out cause students to arrive late.
+Overall, you can see how this hurts education in this country, disrupting learning for our leaders of tomorrow.